Emma Stone, Nicole Kidman and More React to 2018 Golden Globe Nominations

 Courtesy Fox Searchlight

-After the Hollywood Foreign Press Association announced the nominees for the 2018 Golden Globe Awards, celebrities expressed their excitement over seeing their name in their respective category.
+After the Hollywood Foreign Press Association announced the nominees for the 2018 Golden Globe Awards, the stars expressed their excitement over seeing their name in their respective categories.

 Emma Stone, for instance, thanked the HFPA after learning she had been nominated for Best Actress in a Motion Picture in the Musical or Comedy category for Battle of the Sexes.